sajjadkheiri/.Net-Examples/Tips.md

 - Hosted service (IHostedService):

-It is a long running task
+It is a long-running task

 ### Service

 ### Middleware

 > [!IMPORTANT]
-> Middleware is registered once and It uses until the program is running
+> Middleware is registered once, and It uses until the program is running

 > [!IMPORTANT]
 > At the end of middleware, you must call Next() method to continue middlewares

 > [!TIP]
-> When the middleware is started,ordering is crucial.It means that First running middleware will come back the last response.
+> When the middleware is started,ordering is crucial.It means that First running middleware will come back the last
+> response.
 <br /> MW Request 1 => MW Request 2 => MW Request 3
 <br /> MW Response 3 => MW Response 2 => MW Response 1

 <br />